-The principal activities of the Company continue to be the manufacturing, marketing and distribution of food products including purified water throughout the country and west Africa
+The principal activities of the Company continue to be the manufacturing, marketing and distribution of food products including purified water throughout the country.
+The company also exports some of its products to other countries within Africa.

 3. Operating Results

 The following is a summary of the Company's operating results: